madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

-# Brick Breaker X-mas edition - Matrix game -
+# Brick Breaker X-mas edition - Matrix game - @UnibucRobotics

 ## Description

 **Brick Breaker** is a game in which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
-The paddle may move horizontally and is controlled with a joystick.
+The paddle moves horizontally and is controlled with a joystick.
 The player gets 3 lives to start with.
 When the ball is bounced up by the paddle, it will hit a brick and then the brick is gone.
 After that the ball will come down; if the paddle misses the ball, a life is lost.
 When all the bricks have been destroyed, the player advances to a new, harder level.
 If all lives are lost, the game is over.

 >  **Power ups** implemented in X-mas edition: *the magnet* (the ball remains on the paddle and is released when the player press a special button), *the paddle grow*, *the fire laser* (the player can shoot flaming fireballs), the ball multiplication (the player can play with more than one ball), *rescue* (increase the number of lives).